dragosgn/dragosgn/blog/5-tips-for-getting-to-senior-developer-i-wish-i-knew.md

 > Ask yourself: how can I enable my colleagues?
 What do they expect from me?
 What are their goals?

 Something is exciting and unique about every individual in your team.
 Find out what it is, be empathetic and genuine.
-Get to know people on a personal level.

 Teamwork is about trust, empathy, and alignment.

 Learn how individuals can enable each other, working "with" and not "besides" to deliver on a higher level.

-> You are not perfect, don't expect others to be so.

-**Pro tip**: It is not about you anymore.
+**Pro-tip**: It is not about you anymore.
 Change your mindset when it comes to teamwork.
-As lectures, I can recommend *The 5 Dysfunctions of a Team* and *Tribal Leadership*.
+As lectures, I can recommend*The 5 Dysfunctions of a Team*and*Tribal Leadership*.

 ## 4. Be visible